Pittsburgh Pirates send 1B Carlos Santana to the Brewers

 Milwaukee’s acquisition of Santana indicates the Brewers’ intention to upgrade their roster this summer as an attempt to atone for last year’s fade.

-The club owned a 57-45 record and a three-game lead in the NL Central race when the Brewers traded four-time All-Star closer Josh Hader to the San Diego Padres, a move that stunned the clubhouse as well as the fan base.
+The Brewers owned a 57-45 record and a three-game lead in the NL Central race last year when they traded four-time All-Star closer Josh Hader to the San Diego Padres, a move that stunned the clubhouse as well as the fan base.
 The Brewers went 29-31 the rest of the way and missed the playoffs for the first time since 2017.

 The Pirates signed Santana to a one-year deal in the offseason, hoping his veteran presence could provide stability to a young roster trying to learn to win.
 Pittsburgh got off to a 20-8 start, but has stumbled for most of the last three months.